Crafty-creates/laura-chege/README.md

 I'm Laurah Chege.
 I do cloud things.

-. 🔭 I’m currently working on CI/CD and Infra Automation (focus is in DevOps)...
+. 🔭 I’m currently working on CI/CD and Infra Automation (focus is on DevOps)...

 . 🌱 I’m occasionally learning on stuff to do with technical writing.

-. ⚡ Fun fact: I enjoy working smart by involving automation in almost everything I do.
+. ⚡ Fun fact: I enjoy involving automation in almost everything I do (they call it working smart).

 . ⚡ Everything is art if you think a little more about it.
 Crafty-creates sounds cool, no ?